 How line managers and HR professionals can work successfully together to manage musculoskeletal conditions in the workplace.
+Special report by Katherine Taylor and Jonathan Daniel.

 This huge burden on industry is often left to line managers and HR departments to sort out.
 It’s unlikely that this will be possible without the support of a health professional but by working together, line managers, health professionals and the HR team can get employees back to work in a planned way that benefits all.